Japan switches off last nuclear power plant; will it cope?

 Most mayors and governors whose communities host nuclear plants want safety assurances beyond government-imposed stress tests before agreeing to restarts, a Reuters poll showed in March.

 To overcome the opposition, some politicians have been more forceful.
-Yoshito Sengoku, the acting president of the ruling Democratic Party of Japan, on April 16 called an abandonment of nuclear energy the equivalent of “mass suicide,” Kyodo news reported.
-His comment was criticized by Chief Cabinet Secretary Osamu Fujimura, indicating internal divisions over how to handle the issue.
+Yoshito Sengoku, the acting president of the ruling Democratic Party of Japan, o n April 16 called an abandonment of nuclear energy the equivalent of “mass suicide,” Kyodo news reported.
+His comment was criticised by Chief Cabinet Secretary Osamu Fujimura, indicating internal divisions over how to handle the issue.

 Trade Minister Yukio Edano - the government’s point man for energy policy - walks a fine line, saying both that safety must come first while trying to win the support of local communities for restarts.